palantir/gradle-baseline/README.md

    - Code style and code formatting rules conforming with Baseline style
    - Checkstyle configuration

-  Note that the Checkstyle-IDEA plugin is required to run the Baseline Checkstyle within IntelliJ.
+  Note that the CheckStyle-IDEA plugin is required to run the Baseline Checkstyle within IntelliJ.